tank-in-a-strange-land/site/_posts/2018-02-05-die-die-my-darling.md

 ## Progress Made

 I started out at the Darkmoon Faire (DMF), since I could do a bunch of the daily quests there for guild reputation.
-Once I hit friendly, I bought an [Illustrious Guild Tabard](https://www.wowdb.com/items/69209-illustrious-guild-tabard), and hit the dungeon finder.
+Once I hit friendly, I bought an [Illustrious Guild Tabard][illustrious-guild-tabard], and hit the dungeon finder.
 If the DMF is in town, remember that you can ride the carousel there for a one hour buff that increases experience gained by 10%.

 Cordolvar started out in Maraudon: The Wicked Grotto, and the group continued well into Earth Song Falls before one of the DPS left.
 Thinking that re-queuing us would get us another DPS, I queued us, but sadly, that teleported the group to Scarlet Monastery.
 Whoops.
 We completed SM without any problems however, so I've finally got a clean kill on Brother Korloff.